 PgCert Human Nutrition – A 10-month course aimed at osteopath’s who want to enhance their knowledge of human nutrition in healthcare, this certification enables practitioners to deliver a holistic approach to treating patients.
 The course is taught through a combination of lectures, interactive tutorials and practical teaching sessions.

-If you’re inspired to begin a career in osteopathy or you’re looking to develop your skillset further with a specialist postgraduate qualification, get in touch with the team at BCOM today for more information.
+If you’re inspired to begin a career in osteopathy, wondering where to study osteopathy or you’re looking to develop your skill set further with a specialist postgraduate qualification, get in touch with the team at BCOM today for more information.
+Come and study osteopathy in London with BCOM.